astleychen/icecc-osx-moztor/README.md

-# Icecream Setup for Mac OS X (Mozilla Toronto Office)
+# Icecream Setup for macOS (Mozilla Taipei Office)

-Want to build a clobber of Firefox in 5 minutes on your Mac laptop in the Toronto office?
+Want to build a clobber of Firefox in 5 minutes on your Mac laptop in the Taipei office?
 Here are the instructions for you!

 ## Instructions